-The Toronto Mendelssohn Choir, as one of Canada’s largest choral organizations, believes its role is to provide Canadian audiences the experience of the classical choral masterworks of the world.
+The Juno winner and Grammy-nominated Toronto Mendelssohn Choir, as one of Canada’s largest choral organizations, believes its role is to provide Canadian audiences the experience of the classical choral masterworks of the world.

-Grand symphonic sound has been the Toronto Mendelssohn Choir’s trademark for over 100 years.
+Grand symphonic sound has been the Toronto Mendelssohn Choir’s trademark.
 Performing both sacred and secular repertoire, TMC choristers are committed to offering audiences authentic interpretation, clarity of expression and a profound emotional experience of some of the most important music ever composed.
 Concerts are exhilarating and uplifting celebrations of the triumphs, great and small, of the human spirit.

-Through its performances and educational programs, the Toronto Mendelssohn Choir aspires to make choral masterworks available, accessible, and inspirational to all listeners in order to create a shared heritage of musical expression and appreciation.
+Through its performances and educational programs, the Toronto Mendelssohn Choir aspires to make choral masterworks available, accessible, and inspirational to all listeners.

 The TMC includes a core of 20 professional singers and 100+ auditioned and experienced volunteer choristers.
 The TMC organization also includes the Mendelssohn Singers, a 70-voice ensemble formed from the ranks of the TMC, giving us more flexibility in both performing venue and repertoire.

 The TMC named Jean-Sébastien Vallée as its new Artistic Director on May 31, 2021, following an extensive international search.
 Jean-Sébastien is only the 8th artistic director in the Choir’s 125-year history.